-Parents wishing to refer their child to a Student Study Committee meeting to discuss concerns and/or request a special education evaluation are encouraged to share their request in writing with their child’s teacher.
+Parents wishing to refer their child to a Student Support Team meeting to discuss concerns and/or request a special education evaluation are encouraged to share their request in writing with their child’s teacher.
 For elementary school students, a copy should be shared with the principal or assistant principal.
 For middle and high school students, a copy should be shared with the student’s counselor and the Director of Counseling.

 To refer children ages two* through five who are not yet Arlington Public Schools students, contact the Arlington Public Schools Child Find Office. (*Children need to be two years old by September 30th of the current school year in order to receive services in that school year.)